IvorySQL/ivory-operator/docs/content/architecture/high-availability.md

 archive using the "delta restore" feature, which heals the instance and makes it ready to follow the new primary, which is known as "auto healing."

-## How The Highgo IvorySQL Operator Uses Pod Anti-Affinity
+## How The IvorySQL IvorySQL Operator Uses Pod Anti-Affinity

 Kubernetes has two types of Pod anti-affinity: